Whose Line Is It Anyway? (American TV series): CW revival

 On July 29, 2013, The CW announced that it had renewed the show for a 24-episode season, airing Fridays at 8 ET/PT starting March 21, 2014, due to solid ratings.
 Illness prevented Stiles from appearing in two season 10 episodes, the first episodes of Whose Line not to include Stiles since episode 7 of the UK show's sixth season back in 1994.
 Frequent guest Greg Proops filled in for Stiles on these occasions.
 On July 18, 2014, The CW announced the renewal of the show for a 24-episode eleventh season, which premiered on April 17, 2015.

 On November 4, 2022, regular performer Mochrie had announced that the show would film its "final" season in January 2023.
-After the CW stated that this was inaccurate as no decision had been made yet, Mochrie clarified his comments in a February 2023 interview, saying that the cast never received fair compensation nor were paid residuals.
-He also said how producers and cast members referred to it as their last season, and that if the show continues afterwards, it "probably won't be with this cast".
-Mochrie also voiced displeasure regarding the show's minimal publicizing, saying that the cast did most of the publicizing on their own social media.
+After the CW stated that this was inaccurate, as no decision had been made yet, Mochrie clarified his comments in a February 2023 interview, saying that the cast never received fair compensation nor were they paid residuals.
+He also mentioned that producers and cast members referred to it as their last season, and that if the show continues afterwards, it "probably won't be with this cast".
+Mochrie also voiced displeasure regarding the show's minimal publicity, saying that the cast did most of the publicizing on their own social media.
 In June 2023, The CW's Head of Unscripted Programming, Heather Olander, stated that she did not know what the future of the series beyond that was and that they had discussed with the cast about whether they wanted to continue with the show.

 Subsequently, a new season was announced on May 16, 2024.
-Tyler revealed in an interview in July 2025 that no episodes had been filmed since 2023 and the CW had no plans for a 22nd season at that time.
+Tyler revealed in an interview in July 2025 that no episodes had been filmed since 2023, and that The CW had no plans for a 22nd season at that time.